Skip to content

 Authentication & Authorization

 Telescope utilizes Django’s default authentication system.
-For GitHub authentication, it uses the django-allauth package.
+For third-party authentication, it uses the django-allauth package with support for GitHub and Okta.

 The basic authentication flow is as follows:

-• The user provides credentials (username and password) or logs in via a social account (e.g., GitHub).
+• The user provides credentials (username and password) or logs in via a social account (e.g., GitHub, Okta).

 • The backend verifies the credentials and stores the session object in the database.